Montgomery 17: Design Overview

+Early cast iron fixed keel boats were ballasted at 400 lb.
+The shoal keel with cast iron centerboard versions have 550 lb of combined ballast.
+The boats with lead ballast in shoal keel and centerboard have 600 lb of ballast.

 The boat has a draft of 3.50 ft with the keel extended and 1.75 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small 2 to 6 hp outboard motor for docking and maneuvering.